mxk0/slackline-node/README.md

 slackline-node
 ==============

-A Node.js implementation of [Slackline](https://github.com/ernesto-jimenez/slackline).
+A Node.js implementation of [Slackline](https://github.com/ernesto-jimenez/slackline), with Gravatar support.

 Slackline is a web hook bridge that allows you to mirror channels across Slack teams.